rafael-pastre/SSC0713-Sistemas-Evolutivos-Epidemico/README.md

-# Genetical Algorithm for Epidemic Model parameter ajusting
+# Genetic Algorithm for Epidemic Model parameter adjustment

 ## The Epidemic Model
 When studing an epidemic, many models can be used to describe the disease evolution.